enbility/ship-go/analysis-docs/README_START_HERE.md

 - Made Hub.Start() return errors to detect startup failures
 - Implemented graceful shutdown with connection cleanup
 - Created error classification helper for consistent logging levels

+### 2025-07-09
+- Updated implementation score from 8.5/10 to 8.7/10 based on TODO resolution and security improvements

 ### 2025-07-08
 - Updated implementation score from 8.0/10 to 8.5/10 based on cumulative improvements